Home > About Fly

 There are some additional documents of Fly for your guidance:

-- – Provides details of any error codes in your migration reports and helpful recommendations, which can assist you in resolving or avoiding specific errors in your migrations. - – A walkthrough of all processes included in an entire migration project of Fly. - – Details the supported and unsupported elements when migrating with Fly.
+• Fly Troubleshooting Guide – Provides details of any error codes in your migration reports and helpful recommendations, which can assist you in resolving or avoiding specific errors in your migrations.